Leonetienne/GCrypt/readme.md

 This way this provides relatively good diffusion.

 ## Features
-* It has a very easy syntax
+* It has very easy syntax
 * It's slow
 * It's probably super insecure
 * It leaves your keys sprinkled in ram✨